Government Botanical Garden: New Garden

 Important tree species such as Taxodium mucronatum, Pieris ovalifolia, Juniperus virginiana, Eucalyptus eugenioides, Pinus wallichiana, Photinia lindleyana, Pinus canariensils, Ginkgo biloba, Araucaria cunninghamii and Cupressus lawsoniana are planted all over the section.

 Italian Garden

-This garden was first laid out by Italian prisoners of World War I, who were shifted to Ooty.
+This garden was first laid out by Italian prisoners of during the Second World War.
 They were placed under the control of the Military station in Ootacamund.
 Asters, ageratum, balsam, begonia, petunia, pansy, phlox, cosmos, zinnia and perennial flowers like salvia, delphinium, larkspur, and dahlia are the main attraction in this garden.

 The informal landscape of the garden from the entrance, merge into the formal fashioned beds laid out in an Italian pattern, surrounding the centrally situated octagonal bandstand.
 This part of the garden looks attractive with several varieties of colourful annuals.
 In the foreground, is a crescent-shaped lily pond for growing several varieties of aquatic plant species.
 The tree species grown in this part of the garden are Prunus cerasoides, Saurauja nepaulensis, Grevillea hilliana, Aesculus punduana, Pinus sabineana, Cupressus torulosa, Syncarpia glomulifera, Pinus roxburghii, Albizzia julibrissin, etc.